liguiqi/mobile-use/README.md

 If you have used this project in your research or work, please cite:
 ```
 @software{
-  title = {Mobile Use​: Automate your mobile with AI - Any app, any task.},
+  title = {Mobile Use​: Your AI assistant for mobile - Any app, any task},
   author = {Jiamu Zhou, Xiaoyun Mo, Ning Li, Qiuying Peng},
   year = {2025},
   publisher = {GitHub},